Proven-Paradox/shaper-system/Handbook.md

 Range: Melee
 Targets: 1 Zone
 Cost: 10 MP (Upkeep 2 MP)
 Effect: While standing in the affected Zone, you (and only you) increase your Offense or Defense stats by 1, chosen when you first cast this Ability.
-You cannot cast Leyline again while a previous Leyline you cast is still active.
+You may only maintain one Leyline at a time.
 Intelligent enemies can easily recognize Leylines and understand their implications.
 Description: Augmenting a location to lend you power.
 This can be tapping into currents of power flowing through an area, setting up a device that projects an empowering field, invoking the spirits of the dead to empower you at a given place, and other similar effects.